 On August 16, 2021, the Corporation completed the acquisition of all the issued and outstanding shares of KumoCare, a virtual care platform, for an aggregate purchase price of \$1,500,000 (subject to net working capital adjustment and other customary adjustments and holdbacks) payable as follows: (i) \$1,000,000 payable in Common Shares at an issue price of \$0.70 per Common Share; and (ii) additional cash consideration of up to \$500,000 based on the achievement of certain operational targets.
-KumoCare's proprietary virtual care platform allows physicians, personal support workers and allied health providers to see patients via telemedicine and in-home.
+These targets were not achieved, and the Corporation recognized a gain on the derecognition of the contingent consideration payable.

 On February 7, 2021, the Corporation completed the acquisition of all of the issued and outstanding shares of HealthPointe for an aggregate purchase price of \$3,200,000.
 Pursuant to the terms of the share purchase agreement, the Corporation has also agreed to: (i) pay the previous shareholders of HealthPointe an additional consideration payment of up to \$1,500,000 based on the achievement of certain financial results over a two-year measurement period; and (ii) the assumption of approximately \$2,000,000 of term debt of HealthPointe.
 HealthPointe operates a 20,000 square foot facility in Edmonton, offering physician-based case services for a wide range of injuries and issues, including chronic pain management, spinal injuries, sport medicine and concussions.
-In January 2022, the Corporation paid \$250,000 to the previous shareholders of HealthPointe as additional consideration for the achievement of certain financial results in 2021.
+In January 2022, the Corporation paid \$250,000 to the previous shareholders of HealthPointe are eligible for \$1,250,000 in additional consideration payments upon HealthPointe achieving certain financial results in 2021.
 The previous shareholders of HealthPointe are eligible for \$1,250,000 in additional consideration payments upon HealthPointe achieving certain financial results in 2022, subject to the terms and conditions of the underlying purchase agreement.
+The additional consideration of \$1,250,000 was earned, the Corporation paid \$133,000 in February 2023, and expects to pay the remaining balance through installments during 2023 as agreed to with the previous shareholders of HealthPointe.